SPOT (satellite): SPOT 5

 SPOT 5 was launched on May 4, 2002, and has the goal to ensure continuity of services for customers and to improve the quality of data and images by anticipating changes in market requirements.

 SPOT 5 has two high resolution geometrical (HRG) instruments that were deduced from the HRVIR of SPOT 4.
-They offer a higher resolution of 2.5 to 5 meters in panchromatic mode and 10 meters in multispectral mode (20 metre on short wave infrared 1.58 – 1.75 µm).
+They offer a higher resolution of 2.5 to 5 meters in panchromatic mode and 10 meters in multispectral mode (20 metre on short wave infrared 1.58 – 1.75 μm).
 SPOT 5 also features an HRS imaging instrument operating in panchromatic mode.
 HRS points forward and backward of the satellite.
 Thus, it is able to take stereopair images almost simultaneously to map relief.

 SPOT 6 and SPOT 7

 SPOT 6 was launched by India's Polar Satellite Launch Vehicle on flight C21 at 04:23 UTC on 9 September 2012, while SPOT 7 was launched on PSLV flight C23 at 04:42 UTC on 30 June 2014.
 They form a constellation of Earth-imaging satellites designed to provide continuity of high-resolution, wide-swath data up to 2024.
-EADS Astrium took the decision to build this constellation in 2009 on the basis of a perceived government need for this kind of data.
+EADS Astrium decided to build this constellation in 2009 on the basis of a perceived government need for this kind of data.
 Spot Image, a subsidiary of Astrium, funded the satellites alone and owned the system (satellites and ground segments) at time of launch.
 In December 2014, SPOT 7 was sold to Azerbaijan's space agency Azercosmos, who renamed it Azersky.